fat-panda-club/stake-node/README.md

 ## Task summary

 Assuming tip-node has already been set up, the process for stake-node is almost identical.
+However it must be configured on a different node - the tip wallet should never be used for staking.

 ## For Discord: create a stake notification channel channel